javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 Normally, internals of iterables are hidden from the external code.
 There's a `for..of` loop, that works, that's all it needs to know.

 But to understand things a little bit more deeper let's see how to create an iterator explicitly.
-We'll do that the same way as `for..of`, but with direct calls.

-For instance, this code gets a string iterator and calls it "manually":
+We'll iterate over a string the same way as `for..of`, but with direct calls.
+This code gets a string iterator and calls it "manually":

 ```js run
 let str = "Hello";